 Photo by Maxim Tolchinskiy on Unsplash

 Beyond the physical limitations, kittens lack the life experience that helps adult cats distinguish between actual threats and harmless stimuli.
 Every shadow could be a danger, every unexpected sound a potential predator.
-This hypervigilance is actually a survival mechanism, but it means that young cats often display more fearful behavior in darker settings.
+This hypervigilance is a survival mechanism, but it means that young cats often display more fearful behavior in darker settings.
 They may cry out more at night, seek constant proximity to their mother or human caregivers, and show reluctance to explore dimly lit areas.

 Socialization plays an enormous role here too.
 Kittens who are gradually exposed to various lighting conditions in a positive, safe manner tend to develop more confidence as they mature.
-Those who experience trauma or frightening events in the dark may carry that association into adulthood, becoming cats who genuinely prefer well-lit spaces throughout their lives.
+Those who experience trauma or frightening events in the dark may carry that association into adulthood, becoming cats who prefer well-lit spaces throughout their lives.

 Creating a Comfortable Nighttime Environment

-Strategic Lighting Solutions
+Strategic Lighting

 Consider installing dim nightlights in hallways and rooms your cat frequents after dark.
 These don’t need to be bright, remember, cats require very little light to see effectively.
 Even a subtle glow can make the difference between confident navigation and anxious hesitation.
 Motion-activated lights can be particularly useful, providing illumination exactly when and where your cat needs it without keeping your entire home lit up all night.